Last updated on:

 • Progesterone has a calming effect.
 It helps your body relax and supports falling asleep.
 When this hormone decreases, you may find it harder to unwind.

-• Oestrogen (particularly oestradiol) influences your circadian rhythm, the natural sleep-wake cycle of your body.
-Fluctuations in oestrogen can disrupt this rhythm.
+• Oestrogen (particularly oestradiol) influences your circadian rhythm, which is your body’s natural sleep-wake cycle.
+Fluctuations in this rhythm can cause disruptions.

 • A disrupted hormonal balance also makes you more sensitive to stress.
 This is because the stress hormone cortisol is less effectively broken down in the evening.
-Normally, cortisol levels drop at night, allowing your body to produce melatonin—the hormone that makes you feel sleepy.
+Normally, cortisol levels drop in the evening, allowing your body to produce melatonin — the hormone that makes you feel sleepy.

-• When it gets dark, your body converts serotonin into melatonin—the hormone that helps you fall asleep.
-Less serotonin = less melatonin = less (or poorer) sleep.
+• When it gets dark, your body converts serotonin into melatonin — the hormone that helps you fall asleep.
+Less serotonin = less melatonin = poorer quality sleep.

 I thought I just had a lot on my mind.
-It wasn’t until I also started experiencing hot flushes that it all clicked. - Anja (47)
+It wasn’t until I also started having hot flushes that it clicked.

-You can’t control everything, but there’s a lot you can do to improve your sleep.
-Below are practical tips from a menopause specialist to help support your body during this hormonal transition.
+You can’t control everything, but there’s plenty you can do to improve your sleep.
+Below are practical tips from a hormone therapist to support your body during menopause.

-• Spend at least 15 minutes outside within an hour of sunrise.
+• Spend at least 15 minutes outside in daylight within an hour of sunrise.
 Repeat this a few times throughout the day.
-This gives your brain the right light signals to produce melatonin in the evening.
+This sends the right light signals to your brain to produce melatonin in the evening.

 • Avoid blue light from screens after sunset or use blue light-blocking glasses.